garrandall/popular-music-data/tracks/hippy-hippy-shake-the-swinging-blue-jeans.md

 Yeah, I got the shakes
 I got the hippy hippy shakes

-Ooh, I can't sit still
+Oh, I can't sit still
 With the hippy hippy shakes
 Yeah, I get my fill now
 With the hippy hippy shakes
 Yeah, it's in the bag
-Ooh!
+Oh!
 The hippy hippy shake

 Well, now you shake it to the left
 You shake it to the right